Executive Board Applications:

 Investment Team Applications:

 Investment team application questions here.
 Note that you are allowed to apply for up to two teams, and that you can apply for and be on both Investing Teams and Executive Board at the same time.
-JotForm was having issues, so please submit on Google Forms instead here.
-Note that all teams require you to submit a pitch other than Quant.
+Please submit your application on Google Forms — the link will be made available here starting tonight.
+Please upload your file with this format Name_Year_Teams Applying To.

 Guidelines for Stock Pitch

 Feel free to pitch any publicly traded asset.

-If pitching an equity investment, please avoid well-covered stocks such as Google, Apple, Facebook, etc.
+If pitching an equity investment, please try to avoid well-covered stocks such as Google, Apple, Facebook, etc.

 Be sure to include the following sections: industry overview, business overview, business metrics (relevant ratios, etc.), thesis, qualitative and quantitative discussion.